How to Tutor Math: 6-Step Method for Independent Tutors (2026)

 Typical math tutoring rates in 2026:

-- Elementary math: $30–50/hour
+Elementary math $30-50/hour

-- Middle school (pre-algebra, algebra basics): $40–65/hour
+Middle school (pre-algebra, algebra basics) $40-65/hour

-- High school (algebra, geometry, pre-calc): $50–80/hour
+High school (algebra, geometry, pre-calc) $50-80/hour

-- Calculus and AP math: $65–100/hour
+Calculus and AP math $65-100/hour

-- SAT/ACT math prep: $70–120/hour
+SAT/ACT math prep $70-120/hour

-- College math: $80–150/hour
+College math $80-150/hour

 If you have a math degree, teaching certification, or proven test score improvements, price at the top of these ranges.
+For a deeper breakdown of pricing strategy across subjects, read how to set your tutoring rates and tutoring rates per hour.

 Building a math tutoring business